 ArcGIS Pro software releases follow the semantic versioning specification.
-This specification defines software versions according to a major.minor.patch scheme and sets expectations so you can plan a smooth upgrade process—mitigating risk and avoiding disruptions in your collaborative work.
+This specification defines software versions according to a major.minor.patch scheme and sets expectations so you can plan a smooth upgrade process to mitigate risk and avoid disruptions in your collaborative work.

 The table below summarizes the differences, and the subsections that follow it go into more detail.